EmesaDEV/data-engineer-assignment/README.md

 ## Guidelines

-- 🕔 Do not spend more than 4~5 hours on *coding* this assignment.
+- 🕔 Do not spend more than 5 hours on *coding* this assignment.
+Designing and planning your work does not count into this limit.</br>
 If there are things you really wanted to include, but had no time for them, explain them in the README.

 - 🚀 Although this is small dummy data and a toy exercise, try aim for a production-grade solution.
 Think of scalability, maintainability, reliability.